“Why Don’t They Change?!” Because They Aren’t (Yet) Able To

 But it then gets even worse.

-And that’s because most organizations haven’t even yet caught up to where they really are, with their center of gravity instead remaining stubbornly centered in Q1:
+And that’s because most organizations haven’t even yet caught up to where they really are, with their center of gravity instead remaining stubbornly anchored in Q1:

 It’s not simply that organizations continue to operate with formal fixed roles, processes, and so on.
 It’s that they do so – even if they don’t realize it – with the assumption that the world remains predictable and stable.